 Educating the public about forest restoration, EAB and treatment alternatives

 We are playing a key role in educating other municipalities, individuals, and land management groups about options for treatment and providing ash management guidelines.

-Please contact Land Manager Matt Smith if you are interested in learning more about these services.
+Please contact Land Manager Marc White if you are interested in learning more about these services.

 Ways you can help us restore, preserve, and maintain our 185-acre natural habitat:

 - Volunteer - Please Note: Starting on Saturday, May 24, 2014 there will not be any Land Stewardship Volunteering on Saturdays until further notice.
 Contact Laurie Haig, our Volunteer Coordinator for any questions or concerns.

 - Learn tips to help you protect your property and the integrity of these shared treasures.
 Download a Landowners Guide to Ravine and Tableland Preservation by Openlands.